OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 25,000 design variables using adjoint derivatives.

 You don't have to provide analytic derivatives for all of the components.
-OpenMDAO just finite-differences components where they are missing and then computes semi-analytic multidisciplinary derivatives.
+OpenMDAO just finite-differences components that are missing them and then computes semi-analytic multidisciplinary derivatives.
 Semi-analytic derivatives offer a fast and easy way to gain a lot of computational efficiency.
 For example they gave us a 5x reduction in compute cost for an `aero-structural wind turbine optimization